NicoHood/GPGit/Readme.md

 * Configure **[HTTPS][10]** for your download server

 #### GPGit
 [GPGit][11] is meant to bring GPG to the masses.
-It is not only a shell script that automates the process of [creating new signed git releases with GPG][12] but also comes with a [step-by-step readme guide][13] for learning how to use GPG.
+It is not only a python script that automates the process of [creating new signed git releases with GPG][12] but also comes with a [step-by-step readme guide][13] for learning how to use GPG.
 GPGit integrates perfect with the [Github Release API][14] for uploading.